 Home hazards

-Applying these basic principles in your house or apartment can help prevent many home health hazards and work to make your living space better.
+Apply these basic principles in your house or apartment to prevent health hazards and make your living space better.

 Mold

 Mold can make you ill and will worsen asthma symptoms.
 Avoid mold by eliminating excess moisture and humidity in your home.
 You can do this by making sure your home is both dry and ventilated properly.
-Read more about preventing mold.
+Ways to prevent mold.

 Avoid injuries caused by falling, drowning, fires, poisoning, suffocation, choking or other accidents.
-These disasters can be prevented by upholding the quality of your home appliances, fire alarms, railings, light fixtures, and stairs.
+Take care of your home appliances, fire alarms, railings, light fixtures, and stairs.
 Your home should also be poison-proofed or contaminant-free in general.

 Smoke-free